DylanKennyBoland/InstantiateMyModule/README.txt

 	"/c/Users/Kenny/Desktop/InstantiateMyModule/instantiate_module.py"

-You could add the follow line to your shell run-command (.rc) file (assuming a bash shell):
+You could add the following line to your shell run-command (.rc) file (assuming a bash shell):

 	'export PATH="/c/Users/Kenny/Desktop/InstantiateMyModule/instantiate_module.py":$PATH'

 *Alternatively, you could simply create an alias in your ~/.alias file.
-For example, you could
+For example, you could add the following line to your .alias file (normally located in your home (~) directory):
-add:

 	"alias instantiate_module='py /c/Users/Kenny/Desktop/InstantiateMyModule/instantiate_module.py'"

+Then, regardless of where you are in your Linux environment, you could just use (after sourcing your .alias file):

+	"instantiate_module --filename <path_to_your_module>"

 I hope it helps!
 And do message if you see any bugs or ways in which it could be made a little better!